StephenJOConnor/zillow_housing_model/README.md

 My submission for an internal FI Consulting data science competition.

 The FI_kaggle.pynb notebook contains data wrangling and the creation of datapipelines using TPOT.
-Once TPOT determines which ML technique to use, the full pipeline (model) code is written and saved the Intermediate Results folder.
+Once TPOT determines which ML technique to use, the full pipeline (model) code is written and saved the intermediate_results folder.

 Model_runs.pynb runs the chosen pipeline (using gradient boosting) using the test data and saves the results in a CSV file.